Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to criticize or attack someone verbally.
-The phrase does not involve literal "lacing" but employs the term metaphorically to describe sharp criticism.
+The idiom does not involve literal "lacing" but employs the term metaphorically to describe sharp criticism.

 Origin: